 Enterprise applauds Freddie Mac's decision to include TSLPs on all future MHC transactions, and we call on Fannie Mae to follow suit.
-Even in the absence of incorporating tenant protections as a mandatory product feature on all its future MHC transactions, Fannie Mae should, at a minimum, apply its TSLPs to all land leases on a property.
 Operationally, Fannie Mae's TSLP obligations should consider a good faith effort by the owner to get tenants to sign updated lease terms with the protections to be considered compliant with the loan terms, even if a few tenants decide not to sign the modified land leases.
 Resident resistance to signing updated leases, even ones that strengthen their rights, could be due to mistrust between an MHC's residents and its owners.

-Additionally, Enterprise calls on the FHFA and the GSEs to strengthen their TSLPs to preserve the long-term affordability of MHCs.
-In May 2021, U.S. Rep. Cindy Axne (D-IA) introduced the Manufactured

-Housing Tenant's Bill of Rights.^{xxvii} The legislation would require borrowers who use financing backed by the GSEs or Federal Housing Administration (FHA) to purchase, create or rehabilitate MHCs to implement a set of tenant protections in their communities.
+Additionally.
+Enterprise calls on the FHFA and the GSEs to strengthen their TSLPs to preserve the long-term affordability of MHCs.
+In May 2021, U.S. Rep. Cindy Axne (D-IA) introduced the Manufactured Housing Tenant's Bill of Rights.^{xxvii} The legislation would require borrowers who use financing backed by the GSEs or Federal Housing Administration (FHA) to purchase, create or rehabilitate MHCs to implement a set of tenant protections in their communities.
 These protections would include requiring owners to provide tenants with a 60-day written notice of rent increases or new additional charges, guaranteeing tenants the right to a one-year lease renewal absent good cause for nonrenewal, protecting tenants from evictions without a just cause, the right to a 5-day grace period for late rent payments, and 60 days advance notice of a community's planned sale or closure.
 Additionally, the bill would penalize owners of MHCs with federally backed financing for failing to meet the required tenant protections, including compensation for impacted tenants.
 Enterprise encourages Congress and the Biden Administration to pass and enact this legislation into law to preserve the long-term affordability of MHCs backed by federal finance entities.